Bourkekev/ms2-tourism-map/README.md

 1. Ideally the user could click on a button from an info window to store the location to the list or type their own text.
 2. Have areas drawn on the map for shopping areas or socialising areas.
+3. You could incorporate a blog into the site with updates about an author or users' experiences of certain places of interest.
+This would add more genuineness and authority to the site.

 ## Testing